Guide To Converting Your Garage To A Granny Flat In New Zealand

 Another thing to consider is ventilation, you may want to introduce more air flow and ventilation by choosing to install a large window replacing the garage door.
 The requirements for the natural light in the living room have been pen down in the clause G7 of the Building Code.
 You can measure your natural light requirements using a lux meter.

-The room will also require additional electrical outlets, which most registered eletricians will be able to do.
+The room will also require additional electrical outlets, which most registered electricians will be able to do.
 Make sure to Hire a registered electrician because they will need to provide the necessary compliance certificate regarding all the wiring work that has been done – which will be needed when you’re applying for your Code of Compliance Certificate.

 You’ll also need to be aware that converting your garage into a habitable room, you will also need to look at issues with the rainwater.
 Most of the garages use a slanted floor to drive rainwater outside the garage into the drain.
 But once you decide to convert the garage into the living area, you’ll need to address the water flow issue – perhaps installing additional drains.